WWF Superstars

-is a wrestling video game manufactured by Technōs Japan and released for arcades in 1989.
+is a 1989 wrestling video game developed and published by Technōs Japan for arcades.
 It is the first WWF arcade game to be released.
 A series of unrelated games with the same title were released by LJN for the original Game Boy.
 Technōs followed the game with the release of WWF WrestleFest in 1991.

 Features

 WWF Superstars features some of the signature moves and trademark mannerisms of the wrestlers in the game.
 There are also cut scenes featuring Ted DiBiase, André the Giant and Virgil.
 Mean Gene Okerlund, and Miss Elizabeth make appearances as well.
 Before the first match, the player's chosen team enters the arena via the "ring cart" seen at WrestleManias III and VI.